 I will stop fighting you a moment so you can think properly, so long as you do the same.

-There was a pause then as their furious stalemate ended.
+There was a long pause then as their furious stalemate ended.
 He opened a notification he had not noticed and snorted with amusement.
 Aura expansion had reached level III.
 Apparently fighting endlessly with aura had acted as fantastic training.

 As the pause extended Caden could practically hear Exsan thinking.
 No doubt he was looking for a way to win.
 Maybe he could, but battling Caden everyday would probably be slower than simply compromising anyway.
 It was not like dungeons did not already understand the idea of compromise.